kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/learning-with-kibo.md

 - Kibo is an online program.
 That means that **you’re in charge of your own learning**.
 - A lot of the learning is **asynchronous:** you go at your own pace.
 There is a **weekly live class** everyone will attend, and weekly assignments everyone will submit.
 - Get ready for a challenging journey.
-Learning to code takes time!
 - Learning to code takes time!
 You need to **schedule lots of practice time.**
 - We love learning to code together.
 Once the program starts, you’ll **work with partners and groups**.